JOSHUA L. CHAMBERLAIN

 The Chamberlain Round Table is administered by a board of trustees consisting of four elected officers (president, vice-president, secretary, and treasurer), two officers appointed by the president (program director and information director), and four elected at-large members.
 The officers and members-at-large are elected annually at the regularly scheduled meeting held in June.
 The duties of the officers and the board at large and other administrative details are spelled out in our by-laws.
 A copy of the round table by-laws by be obtained by request to the secretary.
 The board of trustees meets three times per year (August, November, and April) and otherwise as necessary.
 The Joshua L. Chamberlain Civil War Round Table is an incorporated non-profit in the State of Maine under Title 13-B and is a tax-exempt organization under federal Internal Revenue Code Section 501(c)(3).

-The board of trustees for 2024 – 2025 are: President, Mike Bell; Vice-President, Linda Schlegel; Secretary, John Wagner; Treasurer, Harvey Lipman; Program Director, Bill Attick; At-Large Members, Carol Manchester, Bill St. Louis, Tyler Ayotte, and Steve Garrett.
+The board of trustees for 2025 – 2026 are: President, Mike Bell; Vice-President, Linda Schlegel; Secretary, John Wagner; Treasurer, Harvey Lipman; Program Director, Bill Attick; At-Large Members, Carol Manchester, Bill St. Louis, and Tyler Ayotte.
 Round table members are encouraged to join the leadership team.
 Your input and support are important to leading our CWRT into the future!

 PRESIDENT’S MESSAGE